tiashaj/CodePathiOS/README.md

 The following **required** functionality is complete:

-* [v] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
+* User can enter a bill amount, choose a tip percentage, and see the tip and total values.

 ## Video Walkthrough